Create and configure models

 -

-Model Object / Entity: The data object to pull data from.
-The label for this property can vary based on connector, but they all mean the same thing:
+Object / Entity: Determines the data object used to retrieve data.
+The label for this property may vary depending on the connector, but all labels refer to the same functionality.

 - External Object Name